-In buddhism, the second “noble truth” says that suffering is caused by attachment.
-Taken on its own, it’s about recognising the truth of this statement, whether or not there’s anything we can do about it (there is, but that’s what the third and fourth noble truths are for).
+In buddhism, the second “noble truth” states that suffering is caused by attachment.
+Taken on its own, it is about recognising the truth of this, whether or not there is anything we can do about it (according to buddhist philosophy there is, but other noble truths handle that).

-The idea is that simple: all suffering in life is due to attaching or clinging to things.
-To our self, and notions of ourself, to other people, to physical possessions, to ideas.
+The idea is that simple.
+All suffering in life is due to attaching, or clinging, to things: to the self, and notions of our self, to other people, to physical possessions, to ideas.
 Whatever.
-According to the second noble truth, it always causes suffering.
+It always causes suffering.
 Like a law of the universe for living things.

-To get Lynchian: we live inside a dream.
-At times, a nightmare.
+To get a bit Lynchian: we live inside a dream.
+When we attach, it becomes more like a nightmare.

 I have been meditating for years, and quite often I will run through the four noble truths in my head to give me focus.
 Not as a strict rule — much of the time I meditate with a more scientific or biological outlook, as a form of mind maintenance, without focusing on any specific buddhist ideas.